VNSpadeFly/PokemonPlatinum_shinyhunter/README.md

 # PokemonPlatinum_shinyhunter
-A bot for shinyhunting in Pokemon Platinum (Emulator omly)
+A bot for shinyhunting in Pokemon Platinum (Emulator only)